blacksenator/carddav2fb/README.md

 * the contact's UID of the CardDAV server is added to the phone book entry (not visible in the FRITZ!
 Box GUI)
 * automatically preserves QuickDial and Vanity attributes of phone numbers set in FRITZ!Box Web GUI.
 Works without config.
 These data are saved separately in the internal FRITZ!Box memory under `../FRITZ/mediabox/Atrributes.csv` from loss.
 * generates an image with keypad and designated quickdial numbers (2-9), which can be uploaded to designated handhelds (see details below)
+* if `wildcardnumbers` is true a companies main number ending with '0' will be duplicated and ending will be replaced by '*'.
+A number range of direct dial in numbers will match to this phonebook entry.

 Additonal with this version (fork):